 Pregnancy ends.
 Always.
-In the vast majority of cases, it ends with the birth of a beautiful healthy baby and this is I hope is your experience.
+In the vast majority of cases, it ends with the birth of a beautiful healthy baby and I dearly hope this has been your experience.

-However, it is so important to acknowledge that there are rare times it doesn’t, and we must discuss this to help remove the stigma of this event in a woman’s life.
+However, it is so important to acknowledge that there are rare times it does not.
+We must discuss this openly in order to help remove the stigma of this occurrence, that is why I mention it here.
+No dimishment of this immense topic, just acknowledgement that these things are part of life.

 Whether you have a newborn, premature or full term, or whether your pregnancy ended with the loss of a small life, whether you terminated your pregnancy or experienced miscarriage, your body has been through a massive process of change and requires time to recover.
 If you have loved and lost, my heart goes out to you and I encourage you to seek help wherever you can to grieve.